-- The Algebra 1 EOC assessment if the student is entering grade 9 and the transcript does not indicate a passing/proficient score on a statewide, standardized EOC assessment in Algebra 1 or on the high school statewide assessment in mathematics required by the state from which the student transferred for purposes of satisfying the requirements of the Elementary and Secondary Education Act.
+- The Algebra 1 EOC assessment if the student entered grade 9 in 2011-12 or thereafter and the transcript does not indicate a passing/proficient score on a statewide, standardized EOC assessment in Algebra 1 or on the high school statewide assessment in mathematics required by the state from which the student transferred for purposes of satisfying the requirements of the Elementary and Secondary Education Act.
 After taking the Algebra I EOC at least one time, the student can satisfy the Algebra I EOC graduation requirement by achieving a score of "97" on the PERT. - The Biology and U.S. History EOC's for "Scholar" diploma students only if the student entered grade 9 in 2013-14 or thereafter and the transcript does not indicate a passing/proficient score on a statewide, standardized EOC assessment in that course.